 in command lines or scripts using curl, and programmatically

 using a client library (e.g. from the robot controller).

 In this tutorial we focus on the first two options.

 compute_grasp service can also be triggered in the Try Out section

 The required arguments are pre-set with default values,

-therefore the service can directly be called by hitting the
+therefore the service can be directly called by hitting the Detect Grasp Points button.

 In the below examples, the service will be triggered with the minimum set of required arguments.
 For this reason, the results might be sub-optimal (e.g. multiple grasps on a single workpiece, or grasps on unwanted objects).

-The images in the top section of the Web GUI’s ItemPick tab show the results of the last successful request to ItemPick.
+The images in the top section of the Web GUI’spage show the results of the last successful request to ItemPick.